chynshow/chynshow-react-books-search-app/README.md

 ## Search books

-Single page application created by React.
+Single page application built on the React.

 ## Description